Statement of Copyright Policy

 The Journal of Philosophy is a copyrighted periodical.
 We would like to draw your attention to the protection copyright affords against multiple photocopying by libraries, instructors, and copy centers.
-The 1976 copyright law provides that photocopies in excess of "fair use" copying cannot be made without authorization by the copyright owner "fair use" meaning single copying for personal use.
-Accordingly, the Journal authorizes personal or educational multiple copying only if a request is made in writing, and the fee of $.05 per page/per copy is paid directly to us.
+The 1976 copyright law provides that photocopies in excess of "fair use" copying cannot be made without authorization by the copyright owner—"fair use" meaning single copying for personal use.
+Accordingly, the Journal authorizes personal or educational multiple copying only if a request is made in writing, and the fee of $.10 per page/per copy is paid directly to us.
 Each copy must include a notice of copyright.
-We shall turn over to the authors any substantial payments (over $30.00, an administrative fee) obtained from all photocopying.
-Inquiries about photocopying may be sent to the Managing Editor.
+We shall turn over to the authors of papers published through the end of 2022 any substantial payments (over $30.00, an administrative fee) obtained from all photocopying.
+Inquiries about photocopying may be sent to firstname.lastname@example.org.

-It is the policy of the Journal to grant to any reputable publisher the right to reprint any of our articles, but only under the condition that the permission of the author is obtained.
-We ask that publishers interested in reprinting any Journal material send a request in writing to the Managing Editor.
-We request that photocopies of all correspondence relative to reprint requests be sent to the author in question; upon request, we will supply the contact information of the author in question for publishers.
-We ask all publishers for a royalty fee, currently $10.00 per Journal page, to be collected by us on behalf of the author, plus an administrative fee for the Journal, currently a flat $30.00 fee; these fees are subject to change.
-This rate is also flexible: we have supported authors who asked for more; we have lowered our fees for publishers who wished to publish in foreign languages and so had translations expenses, though only if authors have agreed to do so; and we have waived fees for other reasons at the request of the author.
-All royalty fees collected by the Journal for authors are forwarded as soon as possible.
+It is the policy of the Journal to grant to any reputable publisher the right to reprint any of our articles.
+We ask that publishers interested in reprinting any Journal material send a request in writing to email@example.com.
+We may also ask publishers to contact authors or their beneficiaries for permission to reprint their articles.
+We ask all publishers for a royalty fee, currently $10.00 per Journal page, to be collected by us on behalf of the author, plus an administrative fee for the Journal, currently a flat $30.00 fee per article; these fees are subject to change and are currently applicable to papers published through the end of 2022.

-You are of course permitted to reprint your own article at no fee; but we ask that you give us notice of any direct negotiations with publishers regarding the reprinting of an article of yours on which we hold copyright.
-You are also allowed to post an electronic version of your article on your personal website as long as the Journal copyright is acknowledged; such use does not extend, however, to permission for the host site (such as a university server) to repackage any Journal copyrighted material with other electronic content for whatever reasonBeducational, commercial, or otherwise.
-As mentioned above, we are currently studying the issues raised by electronic distribution and such policies are subject to change.
+At any time after an article has been accepted and a copyright agreement has been completed, authors are allowed to post a pre-review version of the article manuscript to websites as long as the Journal copyright is acknowledged; such use does not extend, however, to permission for the host site (such as a university server) to repackage any Journal copyrighted material with other electronic content for whatever reason–educational, commercial, or otherwise.

 If you have any questions about our copyright policy, we will be glad to answer them.